 You need to be able to follow and monitor it.
 Challenge your IT teams to migrate to HTTP2 with HTTPS.

-OnCrawl helps you track Google’s crawl budget on a day-to-day basis and quickly targets fixes and structural changes to improve your SEO performance.
+Oncrawl helps you track Google’s crawl budget on a day-to-day basis and quickly targets fixes and structural changes to improve your SEO performance.